MikeWeiZhou/ci-dashboard/README.md

 * More documentation on how to add KPI mappers
 * Bug fixes to both front- and back-end
 * By default, the python date range sent only has the year-month-date, but it can be set to send the hour-minute-seconds as well in the config.js dateformat.python property
-* Added config file for React app (note that due to create-react-app default restrictions, the config file path is react-app/src/config.react.js)
+* Added config file for React app

 There has been major changes including database schema update since last prototype, run command **npm run reset-all** to drop database tables and re-setup everything.